ThaminduDulshan/ThaminduDulshan/README.md

-# 🚀 Full Stack Developer Portfolio 🚀
+# 🚀 Full Stack And Destop Application Dev 🚀

 Welcome to my GitHub profile!
 I'm a passionate Full Stack Developer with expertise in a variety of technologies.
 Below you'll find an overview of my skills and the technologies I work with.